HAGENS BERMAN, NATIONAL TRIAL ATTORNEYS, Encourages Investors in FAT Brands (FAT) with Significant Losses to Contact Firm's Attorneys Concerning Investigation Into Possible Securities Law Violations

-SAN FRANCISCO, Feb.
-25, 2022 /PRNewswire/ -- Hagens Berman urges FAT Brands Inc. FAT investors with significant losses to submit your losses now.
+SAN FRANCISCO, CA / ACCESSWIRE / March 1, 2022 / Hagens Berman urges FAT Brands Inc. FAT investors with significant losses to submit your losses now.
 The firm is investigating possible violations of the securities laws.

 Visit: www.hbsslaw.com/investor-fraud/FAT